timeoutdigital/StreamHub-iOS-SDK/README.md

 # Using

-Drag LFClient into your Xcode workspace
+Drag LFSClient into your Xcode workspace

 Import the Clients that you'd like to use